denspiro/vscode-theme-dimmed/README.md

 * Contrast but eye-friendly

-* Supported: Javascript, Typescript, HTML, CSS, Go, C, C++, Java, Python
+* Supported: Javascript, Typescript, HTML, CSS, Go, C, C++, Java, Python (probably some other languages as well)

 ## What is dimmed syntax